LukasHedegaard/continual-inference/README.md

 assert torch.allclose(output[:, :, conv.delay], last)
 ```

-See also the "Advanced Examples" section.
+See the "Advanced Examples" section for additional examples..

 ## Continual Inference Networks (CINs)
-Continual Inference Networks are a type of neural network, which operate on a continual input stream of data and infer a new prediction for each new time-step.
+Continual Inference Networks are a neural network subset, which can make new predictions efficiently _for each new time-step_.
-They are ideal for online detection and monitoring scenarios, but can also be used succesfully in offline situations.
+They are ideal for __online detection__ and monitoring scenarios, but can also be used succesfully in offline situations.

-All networks and network-modules, that do not utilise temporal information can be used for an Continual Inference Network (e.g. `nn.Conv1d` and `nn.Conv2d` on spatial data such as an image).
-Moreover, recurrent modules (e.g. `LSTM` and `GRU`), that summarize past events in an internal state are also useable in CINs.

 Some example CINs and non-CINs are illustrated below to